 The following are a few of the enlightening trends in the report:

-- The number of hospitals submitting data to the top 20 major registries is projected to grow annually by 7% until 2021.
+- The cumulative number of registry participation instances across the 20 largest registry programs is projected to grow annually by 7% until 2021.

 - Certain registries are intensifying data collection requirements, which increases the complexity of registry participation, while at the same time average costs per hospital on registry abstraction services is rising.